DOI-USGS/neversink_workflow/README.md

 # DISCLAIMER

+  THE FILES CONTAINED HEREIN ARE PROVIDED AS AN ARCHIVE OF THE GROUNDWATER FLOW AND PARTICLE TRACKING SIMULATIONS DESCRIBED IN PUBLICATIONS BY CORSON-DOSCH AND OTHERS (2021) AND FIENEN AND OTHERS (2021), LISTED ABOVE.
-  THE FILES CONTAINED HEREIN ARE PROVIDED AS A CONVENIENCE TO THOSE WHO WISH TO REPLICATE SIMULATIONS OF RECHARGE THAT ARE DESCRIBED IN THE WISCONSIN DEPARTMENT OF NATURAL RESOURCES PUBLICATION THE CENTRAL SANDS LAKE STUDY TECHICAL REPORT: APPENDIX C, MODELING DOCUMENTATION.
-  ANY CHANGES MADE TO THESE FILES COULD HAVE UNINTENDED, UNDESIRABLE
-  CONSEQUENCES.
-THESE CONSEQUENCES COULD INCLUDE, BUT MAY NOT BE NOT LIMITED TO: ERRONEOUS MODEL OUTPUT, NUMERICAL INSTABILITIES, AND VIOLATIONS OF UNDERLYING ASSUMPTIONS ABOUT THE SUBJECT HYDROLOGIC
-  SYSTEM THAT ARE INHERENT IN RESULTS PRESENTED IN THE WISCONSIN DEPARTMENT OF NATURAL RESOURCES PUBLICATION.
-  THE U.S. GEOLOGICAL SURVEY ASSUMES NO RESPONSIBILITY FOR THE
-  CONSEQUENCES OF ANY CHANGES MADE TO THESE FILES.
+  THE FILES ARE ALSO PROVIDED AND AS A CONVENIENCE TO THOSE WHO WISH TO REPLICATE SIMULATIONS AND REPEAT THE MODELING WORKFLOW.
+ANY CHANGES MADE TO THESE FILES COULD HAVE UNINTENDED, UNDESIRABLE CONSEQUENCES.
+THESE CONSEQUENCES COULD INCLUDE, BUT MAY NOT BE NOT LIMITED TO: ERRONEOUS MODEL OUTPUT, NUMERICAL INSTABILITIES, AND VIOLATIONS OF UNDERLYING ASSUMPTIONS ABOUT THE SUBJECT HYDROLOGIC SYSTEM THAT ARE INHERENT IN RESULTS PRESENTED IN THE ASSOCIATED INTERPRETIVE REPORTS.
+THE U.S. GEOLOGICAL SURVEY ASSUMES NO RESPONSIBILITY FOR THE CONSEQUENCES OF ANY CHANGES MADE TO THESE FILES.
 IF CHANGES ARE MADE TO THE MODEL, THE USER IS RESPONSIBLE FOR DOCUMENTING THE CHANGES AND JUSTIFYING THE RESULTS AND CONCLUSIONS.

 --------------------------------------------------------------------------
 # Getting started